camunda-community-hub/bpmn-driven-testing/maven-plugin/README.md

 It generates the test code under `target/bpmndt` and adds this directory as test source directory, which is automatically compiled during the `test-compile` phase.
 The compilation results (test cases and [API classes](../impl/src/main/java/org/camunda/community/bpmndt/api)) will be available in the test classpath afterwards.

-:warning: With **IntelliJ IDEA**, you may need to [add the additional test source directory manually](https://www.jetbrains.com/help/idea/testing.html#add-test-root).
+:warning: Within **IntelliJ IDEA**, [add the additional test source directory manually](https://www.jetbrains.com/help/idea/testing.html#add-test-root).
 Right click on `target/bpmndt` > `Mark Directory as` > `Test Sources Root`

 ## Usage